perladvent/perldotcom/content/article/bang-bang.md

     if $running_under_some_shell;
 ```

-If the script is started by `perl`, the job is done and `perl` executes:
+If we start the script with `perl`, the job is done and `perl` executes:

 ```
 eval 'exec /usr/bin/perl -S $0 ${1+"$@"}'